ysimonx/mtls-generator/README.md

       httpClient.badCertificateCallback =
           (X509Certificate cert, String host, int port) {

-        /* june 2023 : I noticied that cert parameter does not give rootCACertificate anymore It has been replaced by Server Certificate ! if (cert.pem == rootCACertificate) {
+        /* june 2023 : I noticed that cert parameter does not give rootCACertificate anymore It has been replaced by Server Certificate ! if (cert.pem == rootCACertificate) {
           return true;